cuckoosandbox/monitor/docs/hooks.rst

     The DLL name of the library, e.g., kernel32 or ntdll.

+* Minimum:

+    The minimum OS version for this signature.
+Some functions are not available under Windows XP and thus should not be hooked under, e.g., Windows XP as it'll spit out error messages about not being able to find the function.

 * Return value:

     The return value of this function.
 To determine whether a function call